UNSW-oceanography/NRS-temperature/README.md

 <br><br>
 This folder contains code for estimating temperature trends using the Ensemble Empirical Mode Decomposition (EEMD) method, and the Theil-Sen Slope Estimator (TSSE) / Mann-Kendall (MK) combined method.
-The scripts contain snippets of code that may be useful as-is or adapted for a user's particular needs.
+The scripts do not run stand-alone.
+Rather they contain snippets of code that can be copied and adapted for a user's particular needs.
 <br><br>
-Refer to 'TEMPM.yml' to see a list of the python packages that were installed for this code.
+Refer to 'TEMPM.yml' to see a list of python packages contained in the environment when developing this code.
 If you get any errors, it's possibly because you are using a different version of a particular python package.

+### MATLAB

 #### EEMD_trends_uncertainty_confidence.m

-Code for estimating trends using the Ensemble Empirical Mode Decomposition (EEMD) method, as well as for getting uncertainty and confidence.
-Downsampling and brown noise time series created for estimating uncertainty and significance, respectively, are provided in 'TrendFunctions.py'.
+Code used to estimate trends using the Ensemble Empirical Mode Decomposition (EEMD) method, as well as for getting uncertainty and confidence.
+Downsampling and brown noise time series created to estimate uncertainty and significance, respectively, are provided in 'TrendFunctions.py'.

+### Python

 #### get_TSSEMK_trends.py